Arbitrage trading in forex explained

 - Start with a certain amount of US dollars

 - Convert the dollars into euros at the spot price and invest in the eurozone.
-At the same time, organize a forward contract with a fixed exchange rate on EUR/USD to hedge against any shifts in the exchange rate over the investment period
+At the same time, organise a forward contract with a fixed exchange rate on EUR/USD to hedge against any shifts in the exchange rate over the investment period

 - Convert your euros back into US dollars at the exchange rate guaranteed by the forward contract